KaurBaljinder987/Excel-Sales-Analytics/README.md

 - [x]	Skills to generate a date table using Power Query.
 - [x]	Ability to derive fiscal months and quarters.
 - [x]	Establishing data model relationships with Power Pivot.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
+- [x]	integrating additional/supplementary data into existing data models
-- [x]	Utilizing DAX to create calculated columns.
+- [x]	Using DAX to create calculated columns and measures

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- [x]	Strong understanding of Sales and Finance Reporting
-- [x]	Designing user-centric reports with empathy in mind.
+- [x] Designing user-centric reports with a focus on usability
-- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x] Optimizing report performance through efficient structuring and fine-tuning
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x] Developing a structured approach to report planning and execution